 \section{The Probit Exchangeable (PX) model}

 In this section, we propose the probit exchangeable network regression model, which we abbreviate the ``PX'' model.
 In the PX model, the vectorized mean of the network is characterized by a linear combination of covariates, $\X \bbeta$, where $\bbeta$ is a $p$-length vector of coefficients that are the subject of inference and $\X$ is a $\binom{n}{2} \times p$ matrix of covariates.
-The excess network dependence beyond that captured in $\X\bbeta$ is represented by an unobservable mean zero error vector $\bepsilon$, a vectorization of $\{ \epsilon_{ij} \}_{ij}$, that is exchangeable in the sense of Section~\ref{sec:exch}.
+The excess network dependence beyond that captured in $\X\bbeta$ is represented by an unobservable mean zero error vector $\bepsilon$, a vectorization of $\{ \epsilon_{ij} \}_{ij}$, that is exchangeable in the sense of \eqref{eq:prop_exch}.
 The PX model is

 where we note that the variance of $\epsilon_{ij}$ is not identifiable, and thus we choose $var[\epsilon_{ij}] = 1$ without loss of generality.
 We focus on normally-distributed unobserved errors $\bepsilon$ in this paper, however, other common distributions, such as the logistic distribution, could be used.
-We note that the normal distribution assumption implies that \eqref{eq:PX} is a probit regression model with correlation among the observations.
+We note that the normal distribution assumption implies that \eqref{eq:PX} is a typical probit regression model, but with correlation among the observations due to network structure.

 As discussed in Section~\ref{sec:exch}, under the exchangeability assumption, the covariance matrix of the latent error network $var[\bepsilon] = \bOmega$ has at most two unique nonzero parameters.
 Taking $var[\epsilon_{ij}] = 1$, the covariance matrix of $\bepsilon$ has a single parameter $\rho = cov[\epsilon_{ij}, \epsilon_{ik}]$.
 We may thus write